lonelydeveloper97/android-proxy-changing/README.md

 # android-proxy-changing
-Small android library that allows you to change wifi proxy settings programmatically.
+Small android library that allows you to change wifi proxy settings programmatically(without root).

 Now avaliable for Jelly Bean, Kitkat, Lolipop.
 In progress - mobile proxy changing and improving library for work with Marshmallow.